Teaching Place Value KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 - 5 = V

 - 485 = CDLXXXV

-Once students are secure in numerals up to 1,000, they should be able to apply the rules outlined in the beginning of this section to write the date in Roman Numerals going forward.
+Once students are secure in numerals up to 1,000, they should be able to apply the rules outlined at the beginning of this section to write the date in Roman numerals going forward.